Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 3: Disable antivirus

 In some cases, a third-party antivirus will block Grammarly to prevent it from communicating with its servers.
-We can’t say with certainty whether this is the case or not, but it won’t cost you a thing to try and disable the antivirus temporary.
+We can’t say with certainty whether this is the case or not, but it won’t cost you a thing to try and disable the antivirus temporarily.
 If that seems to be the cause of the problem, you can always whitelist Grammarly or temporarily disable the antivirus while working in Word or Outlook.

 If you’re using Windows Defender, here’s how to disable it: